West End, Edinburgh: Geography

 The West End is located at the western edge of the centre of Edinburgh, to the west of the Old Town and largely contiguous with the New Town.
-The Dean Village is surrounded by the north of the West End to its south, east, and west, sharing only its northern boundary with Ravelston.
+Dean Village is surrounded by the north of the West End to its south, east, and west, sharing only its northern boundary with Ravelston.

 The West End is also bordered by the Stockbridge district to the north east, and Ravelston district is to the north west.
 Haymarket, Murrayfield and West Coates are directly west of the West End.
 Fountainbridge and Tollcross are the districts to the south.

 The primarily Georgian section of the West End in the north forms part of Edinburgh's World Heritage Site along with the rest of the New Town.

 The Water of Leith is the main river in Edinburgh city centre, and flows through the West End.
 The Belford Bridge is the main crossing into the West End from the west.
-The Dean Bridge, allows traffic to cross from the south of the West End into the North.
+Dean Bridge allows traffic to cross from the south of the West End into the North.

-Shandwick Place, Princes Street, Queensferry Road, and the Lothian Road all coalesce on the eastern side of the West End at Rutland Place, forming an important junction in Edinburgh.
-The positioning of the Johnnie Walker building (formerly Frasers) and St John's Church on the New Town side, along with The Caledonian Hotel and The Rutland Hotel on the West End side, give this junction the feel of a large public square.
+Shandwick Place, Princes Street, Queensferry Road and Lothian Road all converge on the eastern side of the West End at Rutland Place, forming an important junction in Edinburgh.